BobaBoard/boba-docs/docs/engineering/legacy-pages/bobaboard-ui-codebase.md

 ## Debugging

-BobaBoard UI uses the [debug](https://www.npmjs.com/package/debug) JS library.
+BobaComponents uses the [debug](https://www.npmjs.com/package/debug) JS library.
 To trigger debugging in the JavaScript console, you must set the value of the corresponding flag in localStorage by using one of the following commands within the console itself:

 ```jsx
 // Print all the debug logs related to the ui